- Neural networks require large datasets and produce black-box predictions

 Here is how it works: given a set of base functions, for instance, sin(x), exp(x), addition, multiplication, etc, a training algorithm tries to find the combinations of those functions that best predict the output variable taking as input the input variables.
 The formulas encountered must be the simplest ones possible, so the algorithm will automatically discard a formula if it finds a simpler one that performs just as well.

-Here is an example of output for a symbolic regression optimization, in which a set of formulas of increasing complexity were found that describe the input dataset.
-The symbolic regression package used is called TuringBot, a desktop application that can be downloaded for free.
+Here is an example of output for a symbolic regression optimization, in which a set of formulas of increasing complexity were found that describe the input dataset:

 This method very much resembles a scientist looking for mathematical laws that explain data, as Kepler did with data on the positions of planets in the sky to find his laws of planetary motion.